-13. A list, ranking all competitors by points, will be posted in the entry office each week.
+12. A list, ranking all competitors by points, is available from the Rodeo Secretary in the rodeo office.
 The point system will be awarded the money won each week.
 The Series average Champion will be determined by the most money won for each event who has competed in a minimum of 8 out of the 11 rodeos.
-It is the responsibility of each competitor to bring any discrepancy to the attention of the Rodeo Secretary within one week of the posting, after which time all results are final.
+It is the responsibility of each competitor to bring any discrepancy to the attention of the Rodeo Secretary to be resolved within one week of the posting, after which time all results are final.

 2 Head Format Effective 6/08/2016: The team roping will now be a 2 header.
 The top 6 times in both the #8 and the #11 roping's will come back in the performance for their 2nd steer.

 Crossfire Rule Effective 7/4/13: The direction of the steer's entire body must be changed and in forward motion before the heel loop can be thrown.
 If the steer stops, it must be only moving forward for the heel loop to be legal.
 Any heel loop thrown before the completion of the switch will be considered a crossfire and no time will be recorded in the judge's opinion.

 1. PRCA rules shall govern, unless specifically listed here as a Snowmass Rodeo Rule.